mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

     - player and maker types
     - how to support emerging behaviours and give licence to young people  - side / sub missions
     - the sub missions - divergent activities can be productive
+    - knowledge of GDP a fund - but one covered in detail in next chapter.

+NOTE  - THE DISCUSSION HERE ON FUNDS - NEEDS TO BE CLEAR HOW TO SEPARATE OUT FROM GDPS in the next chapter

 ####  Notes on Discussion

-These are quite disparate so probably makes sense to have a separate discussion entwined.
+These are quite disparate so probably makes sense to have a separate discussion entwined in each section rather than one section at the ends.

 Relevant theory / studies.

 - funds of knowledge
 - AT theory for sub missions, in preparation for chapter on main mission / unit of activity

+This section uses AT's focus on rules / norms and interactions with other activity systems at home.

 ## Vignette to start chapter - something Cultural

+Choices

-Something about aliens / feedback?
-Missions?
+- Something about aliens / feedback?
+Sub- Missions?
+- Something about drawing on home interests.

 Something like the social activity of Vignette Sh and Th - perhaps even that one - as it goes on to describe the different kinds of interactions.
 But that is more interpersonal interactions for the most part.
 Here we are looking at something cultural??

-Culture

 ## Extract from Interview